rust-lang/wg-async/src/vision/status_quo/grace_tries_new_libraries.md

 ```
 (Example code from taken from https://github.com/clux/kube-rs)

-So she takes the naiv approach to just convert that as follows:
+So she takes the naive approach to just convert that as follows:

 ```
 let controller = Controller::new(root_kind_api, ListParams::default())